Lee Wai Tong: Playing career

-Lee's reputation significantly grew when he returned to club football and he won the 1923–24 Hong Kong First Division League title with South China.
+Club career

+Lee left school early initially to help his father's construction company before he joined South China AA, a Hong Kong top division team, as a youth player in 1922.
+He rose through the ranks quickly, and by 1923, he already had graduated to the senior team where he quickly showed himself as being a highly talented striker.
+Lee then helped the club win the 1923–24 Hong Kong First Division League title.
 His international reputation was solidified when he was able to retain the Far Eastern Championship Games Gold medal in the 1925 championship held in Manila, Philippines.
 These successful tournaments saw him reported as the greatest Chinese footballer at the time by the Chinese media.
 After these successes Lee returned to China and joined Fudan University in Shanghai as an athletic director.
 This allowed him the opportunity to join Loh Hwa, a gregarious team who were built from St. John's University, Shanghai, Shanghai Jiao Tong University, University of Shanghai, Jinan University and his own Fudan University sports team where they predominantly played in local and regional championships because they offered the only annual competitions within China during the amateur era.

-In 1931 he returned to South China and won the 1932–33 Hong Kong First Division League title for the club.
-This would soon be followed by winning the 1934–35 and 1935–36 league titles, which was the first time ever they were able to retain the title.
-This was followed by China's first ever football participation in the 1936 Summer Olympics making them the joint first Asian nation along with Japan to take part in that tournament.
-Lee would, however struggle to see his nation participate in their first truly worldwide tournament when the Chinese government could only give 170,000 from the required 220,000 yuan the team needed to get to the Berlin Olympics.
-China played a series of exhibition games against Vietnam, Singapore, the Netherlands East Indies, Malaya, Burma (Myanmar) and India to gain the necessary funds for the trip.
-The team would reach their target and Lee would captain the side against Great Britain in the last 16 within the tournament.
+In 1931, Lee returned to South China and won the 1932–33 Hong Kong First Division League title for the club.
+This would soon be followed by winning the 1934–35 and 1935–36 league titles, which was the first time they were able to retain the title.

-After the Olympic games Lee's football career would be cut short by the Second Sino-Japanese War and World War II.
-Initially Lee continued with his club career with South China until Hong Kong was also occupied by the Japanese.
+After the Olympic Games, his football career was cut short by the Second Sino-Japanese War and World War II.
+Initially, Lee continued with his club career with South China until Hong Kong was also occupied by the Japanese.
 Lee was able to escape to Kwangtung (Guangdong) and joined the Chinese Army where he spent the war playing exhibition games to raise money for the war effort.
-He was promoted to Major General within the sports division before returning to South China after the war.
-After spending several seasons with the club he retired in 1948 at the age of 43., while he holds the record for the youngest ever hat-trick scorer in an international competition, at the age of 17 years, 7 months and 7 days.
+He was promoted to major general within the sports division before returning to South China after the war.
+After spending several seasons with the club he retired in 1948 at the age of 43.